hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

 ```

 Get a valid SSL certificate for it as well.
 Now, your Teleport instance can be accessed from `teleport.domain.com`!
-It's possible to put the domain behind a CDN as well, for example to hide the server's IP.
+It's possible to put the domain behind a CDN as well.
+For example, to hide the server's IP.

 ## Create New User

-In this step, we create a new user with username `admin`, allow ssh access to users `root` and `ubuntu`.
+In this step, we create a new user with username `admin`, and allow ssh access to users `root` and `ubuntu`.
-Make sure to modify this command based on your own preferences.
+Make sure to modify this command based on your preferences.

 ```shell
 sudo tctl users add admin --roles=editor,access --logins=root,ubuntu